mankins/mankins/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 👯 I’m looking to collaborate on alt business models for the web
+- 👯 I’m looking to collaborate
-- 📫 How to reach me: mankins@mozillafoundation.org
+- 📫 How to reach me: mankins@gmail.com